tabareCapitan/tabarecapitan.github.io/index.md

 NEWS: A -->

 I am an economist with broad interests in **behavioral economics** (🧠) and **environmental economics** (🌱), with a non-exclusive focus in **Latin America** (🌎).

-- Postdoc in the environmental econ group at [SLU](https://www.slu.se/en/departments/economics/research/research-groups/environmental-economics/){:target="_blank"} (Sweden).

 [📫 Tabare.Capitan at GMAIL](mailto:tabare.capitan@gmail.com){: .btn .btn-purple }
 {: .text-left }

+Position: Postdoc in the environmental econ group at [SLU](https://www.slu.se/en/departments/economics/research/research-groups/environmental-economics/){:target="_blank"} (Sweden).